atlasphp/Atlas.Orm/docs/reading.md

     ThreadMapper::CLASS,
     '1',
     [
-        'taggings', // specify the join table first 'tags' // then the manyToMany table
+        'taggings', // specify the through first
+        'tags' // then the manyToMany
     ]
 );
 ```